bloqhead/Mo-Menu/ReadMe.md

 * **nocontainer:** This defaults to false.
 If set to true, it will treat your navigation menu ul as the primary selector, as opposed to automatically grabbing the ul within a <code>nav</code> container or a <code>div</code>.
 Handy if your main navigation ul is not wrapped in anything.
 * **container:** This defaults to <code>#mobileMenu</code> but if you prefer to use a different id for the container that your mobile menu will be rendered in, you can specify it.
 * **speed:** This is the speed of the slide up/down animation of the menu when the mobile menu button is clicked.
-It defaults to simply <code>fast</code> but you can define a custom speed in milliseconds.
+It defaults to <code>600</code> but you can define a custom speed in milliseconds.
 * **auto:** If you don't want to manually add the <code>#mobileMenu</code> div to your markup, setting the <code>auto</code> option to true will automatically prepend the Mo Menu container to the body.
 This makes the plugin completely hands off.
+* **theme:** There are currently 2 themes to pick from: the default (black) one and a 'light' generic style.
+If you decide to roll your own theme, you can define its class in the <code>theme</code> attribute and the plugin will render the class as <code>.moMenu-yourclassname</code>.

 The Mo' Menu script will do the rest.
 It will copy your main navigation into the mobileMenu container, format it all nicely and be completely accessible for mobile users.
-Restyle it as you see fit.

 ### License
 &copy; 2012, Daryn St. Pierre &mdash; [bloqhead.com](bh)